Go to Reviews.org US Edition

-If your bandwidth needs are next to non-existent and you only need something to get you out of a spot of bother, you can get some cheap-and-nasty WiFi extenders on Amazon for less than $20.
-We don’t recommend them, but if you’re desperate for a deal, they might offer a temporary solution to your WiFi woes.
+If your bandwidth needs are next to non-existent and you only need something to get you out of a spot of bother, you can get some cheap-and-nasty WiFi signal boosters on Amazon and Kogan under $30.
+We don't recommend them, but if you're desperate for a deal, they might offer a temporary solution to your WiFi woes.

 Premium WiFi range extender pick: Netgear Nighthawk EX7500